 It finally happened.
 The Milwaukee Admirals lost a game in the shootout.
 They had been perfect in their first six opportunities and their typical aces to open up the first two rounds of the shootout were near perfect.
 Justin Kirkland had been 5/5 in shootout attempts.
 Frédérick Gaudreau was 3/4.
 And it all took a small step back.
 There should be good credit given to the San Antonio Rampage who did take the 5-4 shootout win for their play from the second period to the finish.
 Overall, this game is just slightly numb.
 Nothing overly great but certainly nothing that bad.

-The Milwaukee Admirals won 3-2 in a shootout against the Cleveland Monsters at the UW-Milwaukee Panther Arena on Wednesday night.
+The Milwaukee Admirals lost 5-4 in a shootout against the San Antonio Rampage at the UW-Milwaukee Panther Arena on Wednesday night.